RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_player_input.rst

 Summary
 -------

-In summary, every script in Godot represents a class and extends one of the engine's built-in classes.
+In summary, every script in Rebel Engine represents a class and extends one of the engine's built-in classes.
 The node types your classes inherit from give you access to properties like ``rotation`` and ``position`` in our sprite's case.
 You also inherit many functions, which we didn't get to use in this example.